openstack-archive/murano-specs/specs/newton/approved/dependency-driven-resource-deallocation.rst

 * ``isDestroyed(object)`` - checks if the ``object`` was already destroyed during some GC session and thus its methods cannot be called.

+* ``isDoomed(object)`` - can be used within the ``.destroy()`` method to test if another object is also going to be destroyed.

-* ``subscribe(target, handler=null)`` - establishes a destruction dependency
+* ``subscribeDestruction(publisher, subscriber, handler=null)`` - establishes
-  from the caller to the object passed as ``target``.
-Method may be called several times, in this case only a single destruction dependency will be established, however the same amount of calls of ``unsubscribe`` will be required to remove it.
+  a destruction dependency from the ``subscriber`` to the object passed as ``publisher``.
+Method may be called several times, in this case only a single destruction dependency will be established, however the same amount of calls of ``unsubscribeDestruction`` will be required to remove it.

   ``handler`` argument is optional.
-If passed it should be the name of an instance methods defined by the caller class to handle notification of ``target``'s destruction (see "Multi-step destruction" section above: this handlers is executed for p.
+If passed it should be the name of an instance method defined by the caller class to handle notification of ``publisher``'s destruction (see "Multi-step destruction" section above: this handler is executed for p.
 3.1)

-  The following arguments will be passed to the handler method
+  The following arguments will be passed to the handler method:

-  * ``sender`` - an instance of ``GC`` class describing the current garbage collection session.

   * ``object`` - a target object which is going to be destroyed.
 It is not recommended to persist the reference to this object anywhere.
 This will not